Component-Oriented-PHP/tutorials/basic/9-configurations.md

 Congrats... we've got a working configuration setup now.

-In the next chapter, I will cover [Markdown Parsing](./10-markdown.md) for our application's pages.
+In the next chapter, I will cover [Markdown Parsing and Dynamic Pages](./10-markdown.md) for our application.